-21. The Panel of External Auditors of the United Nations, the specialized agencies, and the International Atomic Energy Agency supports the move to IPSAS because these standards are developed through a rigorous independent process.

-22. Based on the United Nations General Assembly's approval of IPSAS, the UN has established a project under the guidance of the Comptroller of the United Nations to analyze the key differences between the United Nations accounting standards and IPSAS.
+- 21. The Panel of External Auditors of the United Nations, the specialized agencies, and the International Atomic Energy Agency supports the move to IPSAS because these standards are developed through a rigorous independent process. - 22.
+Based on the United Nations General Assembly's approval of IPSAS, the UN has established a project under the guidance of the Comptroller of the United Nations to analyze the key differences between the United Nations accounting standards and IPSAS.
 The UN will propose the necessary amendments to the Financial Regulations and Financial Rules to facilitate compliance with IPSAS and will also ensure that the necessary training materials and training services are provided before IPSAS is implemented.
 The UN's Comptroller will "charge-back" the prorated costs for these materials and services to all UN agencies, thus PAHO will be charged for its pro rata share of the total UN costs.
-The UN's IPSAS implementation costs will be calculated based on a Chief Executives Board (CEB) Secretariat formula that reflects the pro rata basis of each agency's total expenditures and number of staff members.

-23. The cost to PAHO of the initial implementation of IPSAS is currently estimated at \$400,000 to \$500,000, which must be included in the Organization's 2008-2009 Biennial Program Budget.
-These funds will cover (1) the contracting of actuarial services for the determination of the required accruals; (2) the implementation of new accounting software for capital budgeting and depreciation; (3) the UN's "charge-back" for IPSAS training; (4) the services of consultants to support the IPSAS implementation at PAHO; and (5) the projected increase in the External Auditor's fee for a 2008 audit, if desired.

-24. The PAHO Secretariat recommends the implementation of International Public Sector Accounting Standards by the Pan American Health Organization by January 2010.
+The UN's IPSAS implementation costs will be calculated based on a Chief Executives Board (CEB) Secretariat formula that reflects the pro rata basis of each agency's total expenditures and number of staff members. - 23.
+The cost to PAHO of the initial implementation of IPSAS is currently estimated at \$400,000 to \$500,000.
+These funds will cover a) the contracting of actuarial services for the determination of the required accruals; b) the implementation of new accounting software for capital budgeting and depreciation; c) the UN's "charge-back" for IPSAS training; d) the services of consultants to support the IPSAS implementation at PAHO; and e) the projected increase in the External Auditor's fee for a 2008 audit, if desired.
+The Organization will need to prioritize from within its program budget funds the cost of implementing IPSAS, thus ensuring the availability of the required financial resources for the implementation of IPSAS beginning with the 2008-2009 biennium. - 24.
+The PAHO Secretariat recommends the implementation of the International Public Sector Accounting Standards by PAHO by January 2010.

-Action by the Executive Committee
+Action by the Pan American Sanitary Conference

-25. After examining the report of the Director on the proposed introduction of the International Public Sector Accounting Standards by PAHO on 1 January 2010, the Executive Committee is requested to recommend their adoption to the 27th Pan American Sanitary Conference.
+25. After examining the report of the Director on the proposed introduction of the International Public Sector Accounting Standards by PAHO on 1 January 2010, the Executive Committee at its 140th Session recommended the adoption by the 27th Pan American Sanitary Conference of the resolution for the introduction of IPSAS into the Pan American Health Organization (see Resolution CE140.R4, attached).